The Statistics of Radio Astronomical Polarimetry: Bright Sources and High Time Resolution: Conclusion

 \section{Conclusion}

 A four-dimensional statistical description of polarization is presented that exploits the homomorphism between the Lorentz group and the transformation properties of the Stokes parameters.
-Within this framework, a generalized expression for the covariance matrix of the Stokes parameters is developed and applied to the analysis of single-pulse polarization fluctuations.
-The consideration of source-intrinsic noise renders randomly polarized radiation unnecessary, explains the coincidence between increased amplitude modulation and orthogonal mode fluctuations, and indicates that orthogonally polarized modes are only partially polarized.
-Furthermore, the four-dimensional covariance matrix of the Stokes parameters enables estimation of the mode intensities, degrees of polarization, intensity correlation coefficient, and effective degrees of freedom of covariant, orthogonal, partially polarized modes.
+Within this framework, a generalized expression for the covariance matrix of the Stokes parameters is developed and applied to the analysis of single-pulse polarization.
+The consideration of source-intrinsic noise renders randomly polarized radiation unnecessary, explains the coincidence between increased amplitude modulation and orthogonal mode fluctuations, and indicates that orthogonally polarized modes are partially polarized.
+Furthermore, the four-dimensional covariance matrix of the Stokes parameters enables estimation of the mode intensities, degrees of polarization, intensity correlation coefficient, and effective degrees of freedom of covariant orthogonally polarized modes.
 Measured as a function of pulse phase, these parameters may be used to produce mode-separated profiles without any assumptions about the intrinsic degree of mode polarization.

 The formalism is also used to derive the first and second moments of the degree of polarization as a function of the intrinsic degree of polarization and the number of degrees of freedom of the stochastic process.
 These are used to demonstrate that giant pulse polarimetry is fundamentally limited by systematic bias due to insufficient statistical degrees of freedom.
-The discussions of amplitude modulation in \Sec{modulation} and wave coherence in \Sec{coherence} serve to illustrate the difficulties in defining an appropriate average when the signal is unresolved.
+The discussions of amplitude modulation in \Sec{modulation} and wave coherence in \Sec{coherence} serve to illustrate the difficulties in defining an appropriate average when the central limit theorem cannot be trivially applied.
 In this regard, the approach employed in this paper is complimentary to previous analyses that make use of auto-correlation functions and fluctuation spectra to separately measure the statistics of the total and polarized intensities.
 Useful new results may be derived by extending the techniques employed in these works to include the cross-correlation terms that describe the statistical dependences between the Stokes parameters.

 \acknowledgments

 I am grateful to J.P.~Macquart for fruitful discussions and K.~Stovall for technical assistance with the computer algebra system.
 The insightful comments of the referee led to significant improvements to the manuscript.
 M.~Bailes, R.~Bhat, J.~Verbiest and M.~Walker also provided helpful feedback on the text.